SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/*-arguments.md

 # arguments

+## argument relationships

 »⟮Argument relationships⟯« (my term) is ⟮the relationships⟯ ⟮＿verblikeal arguments＿⟯ ⟮c-;can have⟯ ⟮to their verblike⟯.

+## verblikes

-»⟮A verblike⟯« (my definition) is something that ⟮takes ＿verblikeal arguments＿⟯ in ⟮＿the typical ways＿⟯ and (thus?) ⟮can become ＿a predicate (narrow)＿⟯.
+»⟮A verblike⟯« (my definition) is something that takes ⟮0 or more⟯ ⟮＿verblikeal arguments＿⟯ in ⟮＿the typical ways＿⟯ and (thus?) ⟮can become ＿a predicate⎵narrow⎵＿⟯.
 »⟮A verblikeal argument⟯« is ⟮＿an argument＿⟯ ⟮of a verblike⟯.
 ⟮＿verblikeal arguments＿⟯ are ⟮most commonly⟯ ⟮DPs/NPs⟯ or ⟮＿complement clauses＿⟯.

 ## distribution

-I will call the ⟮max. three⟯ ⟮＿verblikeal arguments＿⟯ of verblikes with ⟮＿valencies＿⟯ ⟮c_-;1-3⟯ ⟮A1, A2, A3⟯.
-In my notation for ＿verblikeal arguments＿, ⟮A1 - A3⟯ is ⟮a logical/conceptual ordering⟯ that ⟮does not have to be⟯ ⟮realized in word order⟯.
-»⟮The subject⟯« is ⟮A1 of any ＿verblike＿⟯.
+A1/A2/.../An (my terms) is the nth logical/conceptual(!) verblikeal argument of a verblike, thought this does have to be realized in word order.
-»⟮The object(s)⟯« are ⟮A2 - An of any ＿verblike＿⟯.
+»⟮A subject/object⟯« is ⟮A1/A2 - An of any ＿verblike＿⟯.

 ### !thematic roles (under the active voice)

-Typically ⟮A1 (and thus ＿the subject＿)⟯ is ⟮＿the agent＿⟯.
+Typically, ⟮A1/A2/A3 (if extant)⟯ is ⟮the agent/＿patient＿/＿theme＿⟯.
 In cases of ⟮＿intransitive verblikes＿⟯, ⟮A1⟯ ⟮may also frequently⟯ be ⟮＿the experiencer＿⟯.
-Typically, ⟮A2 (if extant)⟯ is ⟮＿the patient＿⟯.
-Typically, ⟮A3 (if extant)⟯ is ⟮＿the theme＿⟯.

 ### counting verblikeal arguments

-⟮＿verblikes＿⟯ have ⟮0 or more：number⟯ ⟮＿verblikeal arguments＿⟯.
-»⟮Valency⟯« is ⟮the amount of⟯ ⟮＿verblikeal arguments＿ a ＿verblike＿ has⟯.
+»⟮Valency/transitivity⟯« is ⟮the amount of⟯ any/non-subject ⟮＿verblikeal arguments＿ a ＿verblike＿ has⟯.
-»⟮Transitivity⟯« is ⟮the amount of⟯ ⟮non-subject ＿verblikeal arguments＿ a ＿verblike＿ has⟯.
 ⟮Valency⟯ = ⟮Transitivity⟯ ⟮+ 1⟯
 »⟮An ambitransitive verblike⟯« is ＿a verblike＿ with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numeral words are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.